gr0uch0dev/gr0uch0dev.github.io/_posts/2023-01-03-docker-as-development.markdown

 $ tree .
 .
 ├── app
 │   └── main.js
 └── Dockerfile

 ```

-The aim of this `Docker` image is creating an environment in which we can develop our application.
+The aim of this `Docker` image is creating an environment in which we can run our application that we are creating on our `host` (using an editor or IDE of our choice).

 We build a Docker image named `myapp_dev_environment`